13bzhang/climate_change/README.md

 # Climate Change in North America

 ## Summary
 Using average monthly surface temperature data from the National Oceanic and Atmospheric Administration, I analyzed the rate of climate change in the U.S. and Canada for two periods: 1950-1980 and 1980-2010.
-Using data visualization and regression analysis, I determined that the rate of global warming is faster in the second period than the first -- at about a rate of 0.036 degrees C annually.
-Furthermore, Western parts of the U.S. and Canada, including Alaska, experience higher rates of warming compared with other regions.
+Using data visualization and regression analysis, I determined that the annual rate of global warming is significantly greater in the second period (p-value < 0.001) than the first.
+Furthermore, Western parts of the U.S. and Canada, including Alaska, experienced higher rates of warming compared with other regions.

 ## Data Source
 The data for my analysis comes from the Global Historical Climatology Network Monthly (GHCNM) dataset Version 3.
 It contains the mean monthly temperature for 7280 weather stations around the world.
 I used the "adjusted" version of the dataset because the researchers who created the GHCNM dataset have implemented quality control.
 Because the large size of the dataset, I discretized the dataset into grids of 4 degrees in length and width; I use the mean monthly temperature of stations within each grid as my unit of analysis.
+Each grid receives equal weight in my analysis.

 ## Sparkline Visualization

 To visualize the data in its most raw form, I constructed sparkline maps that show the monthly anomaly from 1950 to 2010.
-According to NOAA's monitoring references:
+According to [NOAA's monitoring references] (https://www.ncdc.noaa.gov/monitoring-references/faq/anomalies.php):

 > The term temperature anomaly means a departure from a reference value or long-term average.
 A positive anomaly indicates that the observed temperature was warmer than the reference value, while a negative anomaly indicates that the observed temperature was cooler than the reference value.

-For each grid and month, the reference temperature is the mean temperature for the grid and month for 1920-2010.
-For each grid, month, and year, I create the anomaly by subtracting the reference temperature from that grid's monthly temperature that year.
+For each grid and month, the reference temperature is the mean temperature for that grid and month in 1920-2010.
+For each grid, month, and year, I created the anomaly variable by subtracting the reference temperature from that grid's monthly temperature that year.

 For each grid, I made sparkline maps that show the following: